 What TO Do In Exercise

 4).
-Vary exercise positions during workouts: prioritize supine (on your back), side lying, seated, and incline bench to limit standing exercises
+Vary exercise positions during workouts: prioritize supine (on your back), side lying, seated, and incline bench to limit standing exercises to vary the stimulus on the pelvic floor!

 Emily reverse lunge

 7).
-Be extremely mindful of posture and alignment in your daily life: make sure you are doing your best to leave your bum behind you and to keep your ribcage stacked over your pelvis.
+Be mindful of posture and alignment in your daily life: make sure you are doing your best to leave your bum behind you and to keep your ribcage stacked over your pelvis.

 NOTE: No impact and plyometric type exercises until the pelvic floor physiotherapist has given the green light to reintroducing those things.
 At that point, we need to understand the cost vs. benefits to the prolapse and the woman’s life regarding adding those exercises back in.
 If we do re-add, we do so cautiously and keep the frequency low.